 While the apps are mostly comparable, you can find details, reviews and ratings, in the Apple App Store or on Google Play.

-Cognito Forms two-factor authentication
+Cognito Forms Two-Factor Authentication

 Our two-factor authentication feature enables users to secure their personal accounts and protect their associated organizations.
 It also enables organization administrators to monitor 2FA compliance across their organization.